engineyard/engineyard-recipes/README.md

     create  cookbooks/main/recipes/default.rb
 ```

 Quickly generate recipes from git repositories or local folders.
+See bottom of README for community examples.

 Either repos that describe a recipe such as [ey-dnapi](https://github.com/damm/ey-dnapi):